JuustoMestari/GPSTracker/README.md

 #### NeoPixel

 Please use the library in this repo.
-It has been modified to use Analog Port as well.
-If you want to make the modification yourself, replace **PORTB** by **PORTC** between line **238** & **315** in Adafruit_NeoPixel.cpp (You won't be able to use the library with ports 8 to 13 tho...)
+It has been modified to use Analog Port as well (Leds are connected to Analog 5) If you want to make the modification yourself, replace **PORTB** by **PORTC** between line **238** & **315** in Adafruit_NeoPixel.cpp (You won't be able to use the library with ports 8 to 13 tho...)

 [See here for port manipulation](http://www.arduino.cc/en/Reference/PortManipulation)